top of page

 This was one of them.

 The MAAC Semifinals.
 Quinnipiac vs. Rider.
 A spot in the championship on the line.
 Being there to cover it for QBSN, you could feel how much this one meant before the first serve even went up.
 It wasn’t just another match—it was everything the season had been leading toward.
+It was a chance at redemption, a chance to be one step closer to earning the MAAC title- a feat that fell one win short for the Bobcats the season prior.

 Asia Belli led with 4 aces